 |If you like a photo you find, add it as a Favorite.|

-Try not to favor too many photos though, as it will become apparent quickly whether or not you have discriminating tastes.
+Try not to favour too many photos though, as it will become apparent quickly whether or not you have discriminating tastes.

-What you can do an unlimited amount of is comment on other people's photos.
-Flickr users love to get comments on their photos, and again, may return the favor.
+What you can do an unlimited amount of is a comment on other people's photos.
+Flickr users love to get comments on their photos, and again, may return the favour.
 Make sure your comments are valuable and on topic.

 |Comment on photos to establish a network of Flickr friends.|